grcc-cis-openlab/web-applications/docs-src/pages/setting-up-ec2-tutorial.md

 ### Install phpMyAdmin

-With MariaDB installed and configured, our last task is to install phpMyAdmin.
+With MariaDB installed and configured, your last task is to install phpMyAdmin.
 Run the following commands, replacing *your\_domain* with your domain name:

 ```shell
 sudo yum install php-mbstring php-xml -y